 - Regional Guide: Staff will scope and begin work on a regional Complete Streets guide.
 The guide will define Complete Streets through an updated MPO policy, and will provide a framework for identifying opportunities and implementing complete streets improvements on the region's streets.
-The document will be tailored to characteristics of the Mandeville-Covington urbanized area (as well as other urbanized areas, per NO-1, SL-1, and T-1). - Scoping: Scoping: Study scoping will take place at the corridor or sub-area level, considering the interaction of surrounding land uses and the transportation system, access management, and wide-scaled travel impacts of proposed improvements.
-All modes will be considered during the study scoping process, including multi-modal travel data collection, crash data, potential for physically separating non-motorized from motorized traffic, potential for other non-motorized safety countermeasures, connectivity of the overall bicycle and pedestrian network, and the demographic and physical characteristics of the study's
+The document will be tailored to characteristics of the Mandeville-Covington urbanized area (as well as other urbanized areas, per A-1, SL-1, and T-1). - Scoping: Study scoping will take place at the corridor or sub-area level, considering the interaction of surrounding land uses and the transportation system, access management, and wide-scaled travel impacts of proposed improvements.
+All modes will be considered during the study scoping process, including multi-modal travel data collection, crash data, potential for physically separating non-motorized from motorized traffic, potential for other non-motorized safety countermeasures, connectivity of the overall bicycle and pedestrian network, and the demographic and physical characteristics of the study's area of interest.
+Work in this subtask is intended to meet the mandates promulgated of the IIJA (PL 117-58), specifically Section 11206(b).

-- area of interest.
-Work in this subtask is intended to meet the mandates promulgated of the IIJA (PL 117-58), specifically Section 11206(b). - Safety Data: Staff will conduct an annual review of regional safety data during Q2 to identify injury and fatality hot spots.
+- Safety Data: Staff will conduct an annual review of regional safety data during Q2 to identify injury and fatality hot spots.
 The resulting analysis will be used to inform the TAC in FY 25 study selection.
 Tasks undertaken thereto will be mindful of the State Highway Safety Plan as promulgated by LADOTD and consistent with FHWA guidance as described in 23 CFR 924.9 - Incident Management: Staff will coordinate with local and national disaster management and emergency response stakeholders on a quarterly basis, to prepare for hazards and threats to the transportation system and identify strategies for incident response and recovery. - Performance Measures: Pursuant to 23 USC 150, the MPO will either concur with LADOTD Highway Safety Improvement Program's five safety performance targets, or will set its own targets, by February 27, 2024.
-Updates to progress will be documented in the annual report, completed in spring of 2024.
+The report for FY 23 will be completed in Q1 as part of the Annual Report (MC-3C).